LazzyCoderr/flutter-mobx-live-template/README.md

 # Flutter Mobx live templates

 [Flutter Mobx](https://github.com/mobxjs/mobx.dart) live templates is a way to use Mobx state management very quickly.
-It contains a collection of different snippets such as `Observable` or `action`.
+This plugin contains different snippets for create Mobx Store class, Observables and action with built-in type and also with custom data type.

 ## Installation